MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/hotspotprofile/element-ssidconfig.md

 ---
-Description: Contains a set of additional SSIDs that are handled by this profile to reduce the number of SSIDs in the WLAN profile store.
+description: Contains a set of additional SSIDs that are handled by this profile to reduce the number of SSIDs in the WLAN profile store.
 Search.Product: eADQiWindows 10XVcnh
 title: SSIDConfig
 ms.assetid: a58e4178-4a15-46c0-951d-93aef9fec5e6